 Sheet vinyl is made from coloured vinyl chips which are ‘welded’ together under pressure and heat.
 It stored as large ‘sheets’ and rolled out on top of a surface then heat-welded into place.
 This process makes sure that no dirt or residue can be trapped under the surface, ensuring the surface is stable and residue will not disrupt its integrity.

 Plank vinyl is manufactured the same way as sheet vinyl, only it is cut into strips, or ‘planks’ to be laid.
 Depending on the desired style and finish, plank vinyl can have a photographic layer that can be added underneath the surface to mimic wood, tiles and other materials.
 Modern vinyl finishes are very convincing.
 Plank vinyl is cheaper to install that sheet vinyl and is an excellent option for hallways, surgery rooms and GP offices.

-MK Floors has had many years’ experience in completing installations in new and existing major healthcare facilities, espiecally hospital flooring solutions.
+Aussie Flooring Insights has had many years’ experience in completing installations in new and existing major healthcare facilities, especially hospital flooring solutions.

 We understand the need for effective project management and thorough product knowledge to deliver the best possible outcomes for this segment.
 Importantly, we are able to be involved from the concept stage to assist designers and operators specify the best flooring systems for the required usage.

-For professional advice on hospital flooring, talk to the experts at MK Floors.
+For professional advice on hospital flooring, talk to the experts at Aussie Flooring Insights.
 We have the skills, knowledge and experience to ensure that your facility has quality flooring that your patients, guests and staff can rely on.